Iván Balliu: Barcelona

-Born in Caldes de Malavella, Girona, Catalonia to an Albanian father and a Spanish mother, Balliu joined Barcelona's youth system in 2004, aged 12.
-He made his senior debut in the 2010–11 season, playing two Segunda División games with the reserves and starting against Girona in a 2–0 away win.
+Born in Caldes de Malavella, Girona, Catalonia to an Albanian father and a Spanish mother, Balliu began playing football at the age of 4 with Unió Esportiva Caldes, joining Girona five years later and completing his development at Barcelona's La Masia.
+He made his senior debut in the 2010–11 season, playing two Segunda División games with the latter's reserves and starting against Girona in a 2–0 away win.
 In that year, he was also captain of the treble-winning Juvenil A team.

 Arouca

 On 30 May 2013, Balliu's contract expired and he was told by Barcelona that he would be released.
 One month later, he signed with Arouca in Portugal for two seasons, making his Primeira Liga debut on 1 September in a 1–0 home victory over Rio Ave (90 minutes played).

 Metz

 Balliu joined French club Metz on 17 July 2015, on a two-year deal.
 He scored his first goal as a professional on 16 October, helping the hosts come from behind in the 2–2 home draw with Clermont.

 After contributing 24 appearances in his first season to help his team to return to Ligue 1 after a one-year absence, Balliu's first match in the competition occurred on 13 August 2016, in a 3–2 home win over Lille.